(This article envisions what are the title deeds of a property, how to examine them and how to find out the construction is legal and authorized etc.)

 ix.
 If the original title deed or predecessor’s title deed is lost or missing, in such cases of absence of original title deeds, the matter may require further inquiries through a senior advocate for considering the acceptability of the property.

 x.
 If the developer is the seller, sale deed, development agreement, conveyance deed, and power of attorney in his favour should be verified.
 If the builder is not ready to part with earlier title documents, you should ask the builder for the building agreement and demand for the title certificate issued by the developer’s lawyer.

 xi.
 If the flat to be purchased is in a co-operative society, you have to call for seller’s share certificate and letter from the society confirming that the seller is the owner of the flat and there is no lien/encumbrance against the property and also ‘No due certificate’ towards regular maintenance and other usual collections from the society.

 xii.
 The records maintained by the Central Registry (CERSAI)will be available for search by any lender or any other person desirous of dealing with the property.
 The availability of such records would prevent fraud involving multiple lending against the security of the same property as well as the fraudulent sale of property without disclosing the security interest over such property.

 How to find out the construction is legal and authorized?

-It is most important to verify the Intimation of Disapproval (IOD) and building completion certificate issued by appropriate authority to the developer.
-In case of construction projects, if the builder and developers wants to legally construct a building he needs IOD issued by the Municipal Corporation which contains set of instructions that a developer needs to comply.
+It is most important to verify the Intimation of Disapproval (IOD) and the building completion certificate issued by the appropriate authority to the developer.
+In the case of construction projects, if the builder and developers want to legally construct a building he needs IOD issued by the Municipal Corporation which contains a set of instructions that a developer needs to comply with.
 If the building is under construction, you need to verify the commencement certificate for the particular floor which you intend to buy.